Probabilistic Categorical Adversarial Attack & Adversarial Training: Probabilistic Categorical Adversarial Attack

+To solve the problem in Eq.(\ref{deter form}), there are existing search-based methods~\citep{DBLP:conf/mlsys/LeiWCDDW19, DBLP:journals/jmlr/YangCHWJ20} to search the adversarial examples, via either a greedy search method or brutal search method.
+However, both of these two search methods can suffer from poor optimality vs.~efficiency trade-off during attacking.
+For example, if one conducts a brutal search~\cite{DBLP:conf/mlsys/LeiWCDDW19} to traverse the whole discrete space, it must cause an extremely high computational cost.
+Meanwhile, greedy search narrows down the search space so that it usually finds weak adversarial examples (which cannot maximize the loss in Eq.(\ref{deter form})).
+Moreover, the poor optimality vs.~efficiency trade-off will make these attacks impossible to be incorporated to the most studied defense methods (in the continuous domain), such as adversarial training.

-\textbf{Probabilistic Categorical Attack.} In this work, we propose an alternative approach to solve the problem in Eq.(\ref{deter form}), by transferring it to the continuous probabilistic space.
-In detail, we assume that each feature of (adversarial) categorical data $x'_i$ follows a categorical distribution: $\textit{Categorical}(\pi_i)$, where $\pi_i \in \Pi_i = (0,1)^d$.
-And each $\pi_{i,j}$ represents the probability that the feature $i$ belongs to the category $j$.
+To address these problems, we are motivated to leverage gradient-based methods to conduct adversarial attacks in the categorical domain.
+In general, we first define a \textit{\textbf{continuous probabilistic space}} where the adversarial examples are sampled from, and we devise a new objective in Eq.(\ref{prob cons}) to approximately solve Eq.(\ref{deter form}).
+In specific, following the illustration in Figure~\ref{illustrate}, we assume that each feature of (adversarial) categorical data $x'_i$ follows a categorical distribution: $\textit{Categorical}(\pi_i)$, where $\pi_i \in \Pi_i = (0,1)^d$.
+Each element $\pi_{i,j}$ represents the probability that the feature $i$ takes the category value $j$.
 In the remaining of the paper, we will use $\pi_i$ to denote the categorical distribution $\textit{Categorical}(\pi_i)$ without the loss of generality.
-Therefore, each input sample $x$'s distribution can be represented as an array $\pi = [\pi_0; \pi_1; ...;\pi_n] \in \Pi \subset \R^{n\times d}$, where the element $\pi_{i.j}$ represents the probability that the feature $x_i$ belongs to the category $j$.
-Then, we define the following optimization problem to find a probability distribution $\pi$ in the space of $\Pi$:
+Then, the input sample $x$'s distribution is the joint distribution of all $\pi_i$, which is denoted as $\pi = [\pi_0; \pi_1; ...;\pi_n] \in \Pi \subset \mathbb{R}^{n\times d}$.

+Then, we define a new continuous optimization problem to find a probability distribution $\pi$ in the space of $\Pi$:

 where $\epsilon$ denotes the perturbation budget size and $\delta$ is the tail probability constraint.
-By solving the problem in Eq.(\ref{prob cons}), we aim to find a distribution with parameter $\pi$ such that: \textbf{(1) on average}, the generated samples $x'$ following distribution $\pi$ have a high loss value; and \textbf{(2) with low probability}, the sample $x'$ has a $l_0$ distance to the clean sample $x$ larger than $\epsilon$.
-In this way, the generated samples $x'$ are likely to mislead the model prediction while preserving most features of $x$.
+By solving the problem in Eq.(\ref{prob cons}), we aim to find a distribution with parameter $\pi$ such that: \textbf{(1) \textit{on average}}, the generated samples $x'$ from distribution $\pi$ have a high loss value; and \textbf{(2) \textit{with low probability}}, the sampled $x'$ has a $l_0$ distance to the clean sample $x$ larger than $\epsilon$.
+Thus, the generated samples $x'$ are likely to mislead the model prediction while preserving most features of $x$.
+As shown in Figure~\ref{illustrate}, the probabilistic distribution $\pi$ to Eq.(\ref{prob cons}) is first used to sample adversarial examples $x'$, and then, the model makes predictions on the $x'$.